The Best Burr Coffee Grinder For You In 2023 Is Below…

 Don’t take my word for it, listen to one of the best in the business, Scott Rao (1) has to say:

-To make the best-possible filter coffee … minimize fines (and boulders, for what it’s worth).
+To make the best-possible filter coffee … minimise fines (and boulders, for what it’s worth).
 Given that fines are guaranteed to over-extract and contribute bitterness and astringency, if you can remove fines or avoid creating them in the first place, you’ll make a cleaner, sweeter cup with smoother mouthfeel.

 Grind size is extremely important to get right.
 And to get it right, you’ll need a conical burr grinder.